mikyll/Mobile-Systems-M/Mobile Systems M.md

 3. (If there is enough space) the new BSS alloactes the radio channel that the mobile visitor will use.
 If it doens't arrive in a given time interval, the radio channel is deallocated.
 NB: that's proactive, because the channel is allocated before receiving the actual connection.
 4. New BSS signals the MSC and old BSS it's readiness.
 5. Old BSS informs the mobile device the need to operate handover towards the new BSS.
-6. The mobile deevice signals to the new BSS to activate the new channel.
+6. The mobile device signals to the new BSS to activate the new channel.
 7. Mobile device signals to MSC (through the new BSS) that the handoff has been completed, and MSC performs a re-routing.
 8. MSC deallocates resources of the old routing path and notify the old BSS that deallocates the old radio channel associated with the mobile node.